GTD: как превратить хаос задач в работающую систему

 Telegram Bot

-SingularityApp also has its own Telegram bot — a great option if you’re already a Telegram user.
+If you use Telegram (it’s more popular outside the US, but has a growing US user base for work chats and group communities), SingularityApp has its own Telegram bot.
 Add it to your contacts once, and then just send it messages or forward messages from other chats.
 Everything that hits the bot automatically turns into tasks in your Inbox.

 Say you’re chatting with your sister on Telegram and suddenly remember you need to get her a birthday gift.
 Without switching apps, you message the bot “Buy a birthday gift for my sister.”
 The odds of forgetting under the “yeah yeah, I’ll add it in 5 minutes” excuse?
 Close to zero.